hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 * `.qualimap` files from Qualimap
 * `.salmon` directories from salmon

-Generally we run MultiQC on the full set of samples in our datset so we can compare metrics.
-However, so far in this workshop we have only run FastQC, STAR, Qualimap, and salmon on the single `Mov10_oe_1` file.
-Additionally, the data we have been using is a subset of the full dataset.

-To create a more meaningful report to look at we thought it best to run MultiQC on the full dataset.
-As such we have run each of these tools on the full dataset and stored the result in the directory `/n/groups/hbctraining/rna-seq_2019_02/snapshots/full_dataset_results`.
+To create a more meaningful report to look at we thought it best to run MultiQC on the full dataset instead of the subset we have been working with so far.
+We have run each of the tools mentioned above on the full dataset and stored the result in the directory `/n/groups/hbctraining/rna-seq_2019_02/snapshots/full_dataset_results`.
 We will point to these files as input for our MultiQC analysis.

-To run MultiQC, we can provide it two things at minimum:
+To run MultiQC, we can provide it two inputs at a minimum:

 1. a name for our output report and folder
 2. the paths to our results files

-> **NOTE:** MultiQC has additional parameters we could include; use `multiqc -h` to know more.
+> **NOTE:** MultiQC has additional parameters we could include; use `multiqc -h` to find out more.

 ```bash
 $ multiqc -n multiqc_report_rnaseq \